Skip to main content

 Please accept our warmest congratulations on your wedding day.

-It is a joy to celebrate this important moment with you and to wish you every happiness as you begin married life together.
+It is a joy to celebrate this important moment with you and to wish you every happiness as you begin your life together.
 A wedding is more than a beautiful occasion.
 It marks a commitment to move forward with care, respect and shared purpose.

 May the years ahead bring you strength in difficult moments, laughter in ordinary ones, and a deep sense of partnership in the life you build side by side.